GeyserMC/GeyserIntegratedPack/developer_documentation.md

 math.mod(math.floor(q.mark_variant / 32), 2) != 1
 ```

-Do note that Geyser does invert the bits - that way, on other servers without the GeyserOptionalPack, `q.mark_variant` being 0 means that all parts should be shown.
+Do note that Geyser does invert the bits - that way, on other servers without the GeyserIntegratedPack, `q.mark_variant` being 0 means that all parts should be shown.
 Java interprets 0 to mean all parts are invisible.

-Also note that capes are technically possible to implement without the OptionalPack, but this requires re-sending the skin data to Bedrock Edition which would be costly on performance and network usage.
+Also note that capes are technically possible to implement without the IntegratedPack, but this requires re-sending the skin data to Bedrock Edition which would be costly on performance and network usage.

 ### Shulkers